Lazy-Ishu/Lazy-Ishu/README.md

 # Namaste! 🙏
  I'm Jyoti a passionate and dedicated developer on an exciting journey in the world of programming.
 As a self-taught enthusiast, I've been honing my skills and exploring various programming languages and technologies.
-My love for web development and software engineering drives me to create exceptional user experiences and solve complex challenges.

 ## 💻 Tech Stack
 - Frontend: React, HTML, CSS, JavaScript